Llanuwchllyn F.C.: Ardal Leagues

-The club raised money in 2020 to allow it to undertake the works required for the club to continue in Tier 3 after the reorganisation of the Welsh football pyramid.
+The club raised money in 2020 to allow it to undertake the works required for the club to continue in tier three after the reorganisation of the Welsh football pyramid including building a 100 seat stand.
+It was subsequently announced that the club would join the new national tier three Ardal Leagues for the 2020–21 season although the season was cancelled as a result of Coronavirus restrictions.